 The Amtrak schedule was kind of odd for a return trip, so I booked a shuttle bus instead.
 So, it was back to the airport to return our car, then on the bus to Seattle.
 Our last night of vacation was spent at the Marriott Waterfront hotel.
 After a final evening of strolling the waterfront and enjoying fresh seafood at Elliott’s, it was time to fly home the next day.

-This was such a great trip, highlighting the best of the Pacific Northwest.
+For a 7-day trip, I think this was the perfect Pacific Northwest vacation itinerary.
 We skipped a lot of touristy stuff that I might recommend for a first time visit, but it was nice to come back to a place I lived for a few years.
 With an extra week, I would recommend squeezing in some of the island areas around Seattle or Vancouver!

 To see all of my pictures from this trip, click here!Share This: